Acknowledging November 8, 2025, as "National Science, Technology, Engineering, and Mathematics (STEM) Day"

-FY 2025 Appropriations
+FY 2026 Appropriations

-Both the House and Senate are in the process of developing and finalizing their FY2025 appropriations bills, which essentially fund the government and federal programs, many of which provide critical support for both afterschool and STEM education.
+Both the House and Senate are in the process of developing and finalizing their FY2026 appropriations bills, which essentially fund the government and federal programs, many of which provide critical support for both afterschool and STEM education.

-NSF AI Education Bill
+NSF AI Education Act

 This bill would expand scholarship and professional development opportunities to study artificial intelligence.
 It would create fellowships for professional development for those already in the STEM and education workforce and require the National Science Foundation to work with educators and academics to create guidance to introduce AI skills and education in K-12 classrooms.